littlecodemonkey/blog/content/docs/reading/brodsky_challenge/003_gilgamesh.md

 ### Tablet V: The Battle with Humbaba
 The two men confront and defeat Humbaba with divine assistance.
 They earn a tony of glory from this.
 Humbaba asks for mercy, but Gilgamesh does not spare him.
 It's interesting that Humbaba pleads for his life, and Gilgamesh feels like the bad guy at a point.
-The monster is clearly intelligent and speaks language.
+The monster (ogre) is clearly intelligent and speaks language.
 It feels a little like murder at the end.
 Perhaps this just didn't age well.

 ### Tablet VI: The Bull of Heaven and Ishtar's Rejection